Any questions? Chat live with one of our advisers and get answers today.

 About this pathway

-The International Foundation Year in Business, Economics, Accounting and Finance prepares you for an undergraduate degree at Durham City.
+The International Foundation Year in Business, Economics, Accounting and Finance prepares you to study an undergraduate degree in the exciting setting of Durham city.
 This programme lasts for three terms.

 Upon successful completion of the programme you can choose from a range of related degrees at Durham University.